dindinet/kaldi-hugo-cms-template/site/content/products.md

 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
-heading: 'What we offer, innit?'
+heading: What we offer in the Coffee Universe
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,